Wallachian uprising of 1821: Aftermath

 On May 26, at Zăvideni, Mihaloglu, Serdar Djuvara and Solomon were surprised by Kara Feiz.
 The troops scattered, with most surrendering to the Austrians in Transylvania.
 Solomon himself would spend six years in Austrian jails.
 During that interval, the nationalist boyars and bishops, including Dionisie, also escaped into Transylvania.
 Remaining in the country, Fochianos had turned against Ypsilantis, again pledging himself to Callimachi.
-He then assisted the invasion force, helping to identify and capture revolutionary sympathizers—including Djuvara, who surrendered at Cozia Monastery and was then executed.
+He then assisted the invasion force, helping to identify and capture revolutionary sympathizers—including Djuvara, who surrendered and was then executed.

 Both rival revolutionary armies were crushed in June–August 1821: Ypsilantis' was routed at Drăgășani; the independent Pandurs were massacred while resisting in northern Oltenia.
 Repression came with extreme violence: Ioan Dobrescu, the last Wallachian chronicler, reports that "even the mountains stank" from dead bodies.
 "A large number of dead bodies" were recovered by locals from Colentina manor, while others had been discarded in the marshes of Tei.
 A regrouped Eterist contingent, led by Pharmakis and Olympios, held out at Secu Monastery in Moldavia; Olympios reportedly detonated himself during the siege, while Pharmakis was taken prisoner and decapitated.
 Reportedly, only two Eterists who had fought at Secu were still alive in 1828.
 In July, the Ottomans ambushed Ghiță Haiducul and Vladimirescu's brother Papa, then impaled them.

 On August 6, the Ottomans liquidated their nominal ally Fochianos, and all his Arnauts, having first lured them back to Bucharest.
 Ottoman terror was finally curbed by the Austrian Empire, who threatened with invasion upon being informed that victims of repression included Austrian subjects.
 On March 14, 1822, the Holy Alliance issued a final warning, which prompted the Sultan to recall his troops.